whosonfirst/whosonfirst-cookbook/definition/wof:id_lifecycle.md

 ### Adding a new feature to Who's On First

-An example of a new feature would be a venue record for a new restaurant in New York City.
+An example of a new feature to Who's On First: A venue record for a new restaurant that recently opened in New York City.
 If said restaurant was opened in September 2016, Who's On First would not known about this feature previous to this date, which means a new `wof:id` would be created and attached to a venue record in the New York venues repository for inclusion into Who's On First.
 Note that since this feature was never in Who's On First prior to the creation of this new venue record, a new `wof:id` would be minted from Brooklyn Integers.

 Another example could be a new military facility on a Pacific Island.
 Similar to the new venue record described above, this facility would receive a new `wof:id`, geometry, and attributes.
 This feature is an example of a completely new feature to Who's On First.